-The most important part of planning and setting up registration is timing.
+The most important part of planning and setting up Registration is timing.
 Sooner is better!
-While you don't need every ticket and form set up when you publish, it's a good idea to launch some discounted ticket options for early registrants who simply can't wait to be part of your next event. 😄
+While you don't need to set up every ticket and form by the time you publish, it's a good idea to launch some discounted ticket options for early registrants who simply can't wait to be part of your next event. 😄

 You know your event and audience, so the timeline is ultimately up to you.
 Whatever you decide, make sure you have enough time to plan and execute your marketing and promotion strategy.